 UC Davis SHCS Medical Services urges all students to receive the seasonal vaccine.
 The seasonal flu vaccine protects against three influenza viruses that research indicates will be most common during the upcoming season.

 Read the prevention section of our Influenza Health Topic to learn about ways to prevent getting sick.

 The seasonal flu vaccine protects against three influenza viruses that research indicates will be most common during the upcoming season.

 SHCS Medical Services offers both seasonal flu shots and intranasal vaccine (also known as FluMist) as options for seasonal flu vaccination.
 Intranasal vaccine is administered as a quick mist sprayed in each nostril and is an alternative for individuals who do not like needles.
 Students who are interested can attend a flu vaccination clinic (when available), come in during our Walk-In Vaccination hours or if the students' schedule conflicts with walk-in hours they can contact our Appointment Desk (530) 752-2349 to schedule an appointment.
 Students who have questions can contact our Advice Nurse (530) 752-2349 to discuss vaccination options.

-Walk-in vaccination is also available Monday through Friday from 9:00 - Noon and 1:00-4:30 pm on days that SHCS is open.
+Walk-in vaccination is also available Monday through Friday from 9:30 - 11:30 AM and 1:00-4:30 PM on days that SHCS is open.
 If you need two or fewer vaccinations, no appointment is necessary.
 Just check-in on the second floor.